vercel/next.js/examples/with-polyfills/README.md

 # Example app with polyfills

-Next.js supports browsers from IE10 to the latest.
-It adds polyfills as they need.
-But Next.js cannot add polyfills for code inside NPM modules.
-So sometimes, you need to add polyfills by yourself.
+Next.js supports modern browsers and IE 11.
+It loads required polyfills automatically.
+If you need to add custom polyfills, you can follow this example.

-This how you can do it easily with Next.js's custom webpack config feature.

 ## Deploy your own